Usual group size: min 2 / max 8 passengers

 Language

-The Ultimate Namibia Journey is conducted in English.
+The Ultimate Namibia Journey is led by an English speaking guide.

 Costs

-The Ultimate Namibia Journey includes scheduled, overnight international flights with South African Airways; transport in a safari vehicle; transfers; accommodation in guesthouses and lodges; park entrance fees and usually three meals a day as specified in the itinerary.
+The Ultimate Namibia Journey includes transport in an air-conditioned safari vehicle; airport transfers; accommodation in a mixture of guesthouses, camps and lodges; park entrance fees; mineral water whilst travelling in the safari vehicle and usually three meals a day as specified in the itinerary.

 Meals